Best testing strategies in a Microservice architecture

 • System level (when all microservices are deployed to work together)

 It is better to have separate performance environments to do this.
-QA team can use any lightweight tool, such as JMeter and Locust, to measure the performance of each microservice.
-I recommend approaching specialized performance teams to do a detailed performance analysis of the entire system when all the microservices are deployed and integrated to work together.
+QA team can use any light weight tool such as JMeter and Locust to measure the performance of each microservice.
+I recommend approaching specialised performance teams to do a detailed performance analysis of the entire system when all the microservices are deployed and integrated to work together.

 Microservices Test Pyramid

-Contract Test suites have a considerably good size with a look and feel similar to component test suites, but the coverage is limited just to the contracts, which means the input and output formats and types.
+Contract Tests suites have a considerably good size with the look and feel similar to component test suites, but the coverage is limited just to the contracts, which means the input and output formats and types.
 You do not have to test the functionality.
-Example tests for an API would be a test for 200 responses, another for 400 responses, and one for 415 responses if applicable for each resource URI/endpoint.
+Example tests for an API would be a test for 200 response, another for a 400 response, and one for 415 response if applicable for each resource URI/endpoint.

-Integration Tests are usually only a handful by, writing 2 or 3 tests for each integration among the internal modules and external APIs.
+Integration Tests usually are only a handful by just writing 2 or 3 tests for each integration among the internal modules and external APIs.
 The size is considerably small.

-End-to-end Tests are minimal–sized suites with test scenarios concentrating on the major workflows and user journeys.
+End-to-end Tests are very smallsized suites with test scenarios concentrating on the major work flows and user journeys.
 The execution time is high as it may involve GUIs, but the scope is limited.

 Conclusion

-With the understanding of what microservices are, how to test them, what testing types to incorporate, and where to execute the tests w.r.t the environments, you are good to go with proposing the best test plan and microservices testing strategy that fits your organizational/client needs.
-But this is subject to customizations and modifications based on many factors such as the cost involved in implementing all the testing types, resource capacity and availability, time and project delivery time scales, cost of test automation engineers, infrastructure, and hardware (e.g.: cloud), budget, and many more.
+With the understanding of what microservices are, how to test them, what testing types to incorporate, where to execute the tests w.r.t the environments, you are good to go with proposing a best test plan and strategy that fits your organisational/client needs.
+But this is subject to customisations and modifications based on many factors such as cost involved in implementing all the testing types, resource capacity & availability, time & project delivery time-scales, cost of test automation engineers, infrastructure and hardware (e.g.: cloud), budget, and many more.

 Author